Leila Seth: The First Woman Chief Justice of India

 Table of Contents

-The First Woman Chief Justice of India
+The First Woman Chief Justice of India: Leila Seth

-4. Overcoming All Challenges and Being the First Woman Chief Justice of India
+Overcoming All Challenges and Being the First Woman Chief Justice of India

-Leila Seth, overcoming all these challenges, made history in 1989 by becoming the first woman Chief Justice of India.
+Leila Seth, overcoming all the challenges, made history in 1989 by becoming the first woman Chief Justice of India.
 Numerous women were inspired by the historic appointment of India’s first female chief justice.
 She never wavered in her pursuit of justice or commitment to the legal profession while in government.
-She makes a lasting impression by inspiring other women to fulfil their most significant potential and become justices of the Supreme Court.
+She makes a lasting impression by inspiring other women to fulfill their most significant potential and become justices of the Supreme Court.

 On October 20, 1930, legal pioneer Leila Seth was born in Lucknow, India.
 As Delhi High Court’s first female judge, she became the state’s first female chief justice.
 She became India’s first female chief justice.